MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-advanced-diagnostics.md

 - **Source port**: The source port for the connection.
 - **Destination IP**: The destination IP for the connection.
 - **Destination port**: The destination port for the connection.
 - **Correlation vector ID**: a unique ID attributed to each connection that can be correlated with Global Secure Access traffic logs in the portal.
-This ID can also be used by Microsoft's support to investigate internal logs related for a specific connection.
+Microsoft Support can also use this ID to investigate internal logs related to a specific connection.
 - **Process name**: The name of the process that opened the connection.
 - **Process ID**: The ID number for the process that opened the connection.
 - **Bytes sent**: The number of bytes sent from the device to the destination.